sguox002/leetcode/amazon.md

 key generation (which is also used in TinyURL)

-### design Instagram: social network service
+### design Instagram: social network service ***
+amazon cloud: more likely.
+similar: flickr, picaso.
 image storage is crucial.
+newsfeed.

+functional:
+- upload/download/view images
+- search image
+- follow others
+- generate newsfeed.

+non-functional:
+highly available
+fast for newsfeed
+consistency
+highly available.

 estimation
+separate read and write.

 database:
-meta data: photo, user, follows can store it in relational database distributed file storgage S3 or HDFS
+meta data: photo, user, follows can store it in relational database distributed file storgage S3 or HDFS for images.

 nosql: key value store,

 webserver has a max number of connections